What Are The Most Common Cancer Treatments?

 The most important part of the process for you should be asking questions and making sure you learn about any complications and side effects your treatment may cause.

 Will you stop eating?
 Will you need extra support at home or work?
 Will your life be put on hold?
 Talk to your health care team and seek support from loved ones, friends, and support groups.
 This way, even though they vary from person to person, you can be somewhat prepared for the side effects of cancer treatments.

-Call Rock the Treatment to Send Healthy Cancer Gift Baskets
+Send Helpful Cancer Gift Baskets